How To Calculate Retail Conversion Rate

 What is Retail Conversion Rate?

 Your store conversion rate is the proportion of the number of visitors to your store to the number of visitors who made a purchase.
-This tells you how well you’re doing at turning browsers into buyers.
+If you’re wondering what is retail conversion rate, it essentially tells you how well you’re doing at turning browsers into buyers.
 Your retail conversion rate gives you critical insight into what’s happening in your store.
 Again, without measuring data such as this, your business decisions are basically based on guesswork.

 Calculating your retail conversion rate is one of the best ways to measure the success of your business.
 Focusing on driving foot traffic into your store and increasing the number of transactions based purely on more bodies is one simple strategy you can employ to boost sales, but more bodies won’t necessarily equate to more money.
 We’ll explain why in the next couple sections.